jeremydumoulin/gtfs4ev/README.md

 ### Open tasks

+- [ ] Rewrite the calculation of the trip profile : should be made more clear
 - [ ] Import: double check the profile estimation, seems there is a small error at the beginning of each time slot (small transient regime)
 - [ ] Potential benefits of electrification
 - [ ] Speed-up profile calculation